Assisting Mountain Fire impacted residents

 If your home was damaged or destroyed, please complete this short survey so we can understand your needs and get in touch.

-Who we are: A collaborative of organizations (nonprofit, faith-based, private and public sector) working to assist households impacted by disasters
+Who we are: A county-wide collaborative of organizations (nonprofit, faith-based, private and public sector) coordinating assistance to households impacted by disasters

 Mission: